nazar0309/Game-Glance/ERDDIAGRAM.md

 # ERD Diagram

-- PostgreSQL was used for the database, storing information about the `About`, `CollaborateRequest`, `Game`, and `Review` models, with Cloudinary used to store image fields.
+- PostgreSQL was used for the database, storing information about the `CollaborateRequest`, `Game`, and `Review` models, with Cloudinary used to store image fields.

 ![ERD diagram of database](/static/images/erd_diagram.png)